GitHub-Sofyan/academic-personal-1/content/home/teaching.md

 Postgraduate level

-* Tutor for a topic (unit) in a Masters-level unit: "Data Visualisation and Introduction to R
+* Tutor for a topic (unit) in a Masters-level unit: "Data Visualisation and Introduction to R"

 Undergraduate level